wangyi-fudan/wyhash/README.md

 ![](https://github.com/wangyi-fudan/wyhash/blob/master/logo.PNG)

-As working on machine learning, I desire a dream hash and PRNG.
+I designed a dream hash and PRNG： the fastest and simplest one.

-t1ha helps my projects a lot, but I am just too thirsty to speed and simplicity ...

 The main insight of my hash and PRNG is the following method (inspired by https://github.com/vnmakarov/mum-hash):